cloudfoundry/diego-release/examples/aws/OPTIONAL.md

 Follow the instructions at [CF MySQL Deploy](https://github.com/cloudfoundry/cf-mysql-release#deploy-on-aws-or-vsphere) to deploy a stand alone example [examples/standalone](https://github.com/cloudfoundry/cf-mysql-release/blob/develop/manifest-generation/examples/standalone)

+**Note**: Currently the `master` branch of CF-MySQL (v26) cannot be checked out due to a missing submodule.
+We recommend that you use the `release-candidate` branch until a new final release is cut (v27).

+You will need to make changes to the `instance-count-overrides.yml` and `property-overrides.yml` found [here](https://github.com/cloudfoundry/cf-mysql-release/tree/master/manifest-generation/examples/standalone), as well as the `iaas-settings.yml` stub file found [here](https://github.com/cloudfoundry/cf-mysql-release/blob/master/manifest-generation/examples/aws/iaas-settings.yml).

-To minimize the deployment to only a single MySQL node use the following instance-count-overrides.yml
+To minimize the deployment to only a single MySQL node use the following `instance-count-overrides.yml`

 ```yaml
 instance_count_overrides: